NotDesigned/FBAD_DDS/README.md

 ```

 In these parameters, the meaningful ones in our work are:
 - `-t` : type of graph, `d` for directed and `u` for undirected.
-Here we set it to `d`.
+Here we always set it to `d`.
 - `-a` : algorithm type, `a` for approximate and `e` for exact.
 Here we set it to `a`.
 - `-eps` : the tolerance of the algorithm, which is set to `0` in exact algorithms and different values in approximate algorithms.
 Here we set it to `0.1`.
 - `-stats` : whether to output the detailed statistics of the algorithm.
 Here we set it to `t`.
+To disable it, please set it to `f`.
 - `-it` : the fixed iteration number.
 Here we set it to `10`.
 - `-wshrink` : whether to use the shrinking technique.
 Here we set it to `t`.
 - `-initwcore` : whether to use the initial w-core density technique.
 Here we set it to `t`.
 - `-adam` : whether to use the dynamic learning rate technique.
 Here we set it to `t`.
 - `-path` : the path of the input graph.
 You should set it to the path of your graph file.

-### C. Data Download
+### C. Experiment

-You can download the datasets from the following Google drive link:

-### D. Experimentation

-First you should put the graph file into a folder and set the dataset_path and output_path in ./experiments/experiments.py to the path of your graph file and the output folder, respectively.
+First, you should put the graph file into a folder and set the dataset_path and output_path in ./experiments/experiments.py to the path of your graph file and the output folder, respectively.

 Then you can run the experiments for FBAD by using the following command: